Australian Volunteers for International Development

 Australian volunteers contribute to positive outcomes for the host organisation and play a public diplomacy role by promoting a positive perception of Australia in the region.

-The AVID program is delivered by DFAT in partnership with three organisations:
+The AVID program is funded and delivered by DFAT in partnership with three organisations:

 - Australian Red Cross